AlexanderDeng/hw1/README.md

 each test case test one scenario and/or one function.

 Valgrind works too.
 No errors.
-Trust me.